 All students must complete one year of residency status.
 Residency status is defined as enrolling as a full-time student for one academic year.
-Although a student may achieve the residency status in separate semesters, students must enroll for a full-time student course load during the first year of matriculation.
+This means that students must enroll for a full-time student course load during the first year of matriculation.